PSI-Lab/alice-sandbox/meetings/2021_01_05/README.md

 ## TODOs

+- s1 inference: running on longer sequence, can create a wrapper of the existing interface: seq -> short seq pairs -> dfs -> translate -> stitch -> prediction.
+Be careful with boundary effect. bb across boundary > include all.

 - s2 idea: stacked 2D map: seq + binary, one for each local structure (predicted by s1). self attn across 2d maps?